mindful-ai-dude/syrp-dgm-ai-town/research-paper-syrp-dgm/SYRP-DGM A Self-Improving Gödelian Reputation Protocol for AI Agents.md

     *   **Implementation:** This could be achieved by including terms in the benchmark evaluation function that penalize constitutional violations, having an unmodifiable AI module review self-modification proposals against the constitution, or using reinforcement learning with constitution-aligned rewards.

     *   **Challenges:** Crafting a comprehensive, unambiguous, and conflict-free constitution is difficult.
 The AI's interpretation of these principles may not align with human intent, and "constitutional loopholes" might be exploited.
-Applying CAI to smaller models also presents challenges, such as the need for more explicit prompt engineering and potential trade-offs between harmlessness and helpfulness.

-        The very act of defining a universal constitution raises governance questions about who decides its content.
-The application of CAI to a DGM-like system that continuously rewrites its own fundamental logic, rather than just its behavioral responses (as is common in LLM CAI research), is largely unexplored and presents unique hurdles in ensuring consistent adherence.
+Applying CAI to a DGM-like system that continuously rewrites its own fundamental logic, rather than just its behavioral responses (as is common in LLM CAI research), is largely unexplored and presents unique hurdles in ensuring consistent adherence.

 *   **Fairness in Evolved Reputation Scores:** ML models can inherit and amplify biases present in training data, leading to unfair outcomes.
 A SYRP-DGM system might inadvertently evolve biased reputation criteria.